So, The companies are very dynamic nowadays. You might also have seen a list of organizational changes in your company.

 Hence, It reinforces the level of dedication, determination, and commitment of employees towards achieving organizational goals.

 The motivation level of employees depends on many other factors such as what is the organizational culture, values, remuneration, management practices, etc.

 This is a very soft factor but it is an important prerequisite for implementing change initiatives in an organization.

 The performance of individuals refers to the completion of tasks effectively and efficiently.

 And the total of individual performance is the organizational performance.
 The organizational performance is assessed by the achievement of organizational goals in a given period.

-You should understand these three changes.
+Also, You should understand these three changes.
 You should deeply understand all these factors as well as changes for your business.
-Systematically inform your team.
-Tell your employees about their features and benefits.

 Ans.
 The TTM believes that every person goes through 6 stages of change.
 Those 6 stages are as follows – pre-contemplation, contemplation, preparation, action, maintenance, and completion.